tom-seddon/b2/doc/Building-on-Windows.md

 Prerequisites:

-- Visual Studio 2022 or Visual Studio 2019 (ensure C++ CMake tools for Windows is included)
+- Visual Studio 2022 (ensure C++ CMake tools for Windows is included)
-- Python 3.x (the version that comes with Visual Studio 2019 is fine)
+- Python 3.x (the version that comes with Visual Studio 2022 is fine)

 Optional, but recommended:

-- Microsoft Child Process Debugging Power Tool: [VS2019](https://marketplace.visualstudio.com/items?itemName=GreggMiskelly.MicrosoftChildProcessDebuggingPowerTool); [VS2022](https://marketplace.visualstudio.com/items?itemName=vsdbgplat.MicrosoftChildProcessDebuggingPowerTool2022)
+- Microsoft Child Process Debugging Power Tool: [VS2022](https://marketplace.visualstudio.com/items?itemName=vsdbgplat.MicrosoftChildProcessDebuggingPowerTool2022)

 Initial setup, for use after cloning or updating the repo:

 1. Open command prompt in working copy folder

-2. Run `make init_vs2022` to generate a solution for Visual Studio 2022, or `make init_vs2019` to generate a solution for Visual Studio 2019
+2. Run `make init_vs2022` to generate a solution for Visual Studio 2022

    You should get a bunch of output - there may be the odd warning, but there should be no obvious errors, and it should finish with an